Azande Kingdom: Geography

 The Azande who are also part of Bantu group of people can be found in the southeastern Central African Republic, northeastern part of the Democratic Republic of the Congo and in the south-central and southwestern part of South Sudan.

 The Azande language is similar to the other Bantu languages.
 Approximately five dialects are said to be spoken throughout the area they occupy.
 The Azande people of South Sudan mainly live in places such as Central Equatoria, Western Equatoria and Western Bahr el Ghazal States in areas like Yei, Maridi, Yambio, Tambura, Deim Zubeir, Wau Town and Momoi.
 The Azande are predominantly agriculturalists who plant crops like maize, beans and sorghum and fruits too.
 The favorite Azande meal is cassava leaves prepared with palm oil commonly known as Nzeme Mbiro and eaten with boiled cassava or posho.

+Historiography

+The foremost scholarly work on Azande history is The Azande: History and Political Institutions (1971) by E. E. Evans-Pritchard (an early- to mid-20th-century British anthropologist), with little work done on the topic since.
+Evans-Pritchard conducted his fieldwork between 1926 and 1930; Clifford Geertz characterised his work as aiming to bring Africans into the sphere of English understanding and "into a world conceived in deeply English terms, and confirming thereby the dominion of those terms", with which Paola Ivanov concurred, and he also advocated for indirect rule.
+According to Ivanov, Evans-Pritchard's work offered many valuable insights that were presented intuitively and simply, but at times it suffered from carelessness and shallow analyses.
+She wrote that he built on the colonial historiography that preceded him, becoming influenced by derogatory clichés therein, such as seeking to research Azande traditional society and culture as a single uniform unit that was historically static, portraying the Azande and their expansion as inherently imperialistic and militaristic, and uncritically using hearsay about the Avongara clan being cannibals (fanned by a 19th-century stereotype of the Central African interior that portrayed the Azande as 'savage cannibals' with tails or dogs' heads, known as "Nyam Nyam").
+His work also greatly underestimated how much Azande political institutions were transformed during the early period of colonial rule.